SEO Templates Management

 You can choose from one of these predefined options: Bottom of the page, Under Short Description, Under Full Description, Don't add automatically or select the option "Under custom template", which will provide an additional field "Template for adding SEO description", where you can fill in the desired template path, for example: < magento_root_folder >/app/code/Magento/Catalog/view/frontend/templates/product/view/additional.phtml .
 You may determine the necessary template path by temporarily enabling "Template Path hints for StoreFront" from Stores > Settings > Configuration > Advanced > Developer > Debug Admin Panel section.

-- Product short description - allows you to rewrite a short desctiption on the product page.
+- Product short description - allows you to rewrite a short description on the product page.
 Only available for templates based on product rule types.

 - Product description - allows you to rewrite the description on the product page.
 Only available for templates based on product rule types.

 On the Condition tab section of the SEO Template configuration page, you may define conditions that will trigger the template.
+This setting is not available for the CMS Pages type.
 The Template condition consists of two parts: a combining condition, and one or several sub-conditions.
 The sub-conditions are tied together by a combining condition.
 You can change ANY to ALL and TRUE to FALSE.
 Thus, a combining condition can have one of these four forms:

 - If ALL of these conditions are TRUE